 Talk to your school-coordinator about the Learner of the Year awards, you may be able to nominate one of your own learners for a prize!
-Stay professional until the end...Don't be tempted to give learners your personal contact information.
+Stay professional until the end...
+Don't be tempted to give learners your personal contact information.
 You can always ask for updates through your school/college co-ordinator in the future.

 Finally, be proud of all you have achieved this year!
 Well done!

-Let your University

-know if you want to

-Let your University know if you want to continue next year!
+Let your Univeristy know if you want to continue next year!

-J